Gospel Highlight

-(This Daily was written by Dr. Kari Vo.)
+(This Devotion was written by Dr. Kari Vo.)

 The 12 disciples were chosen by Jesus to follow Him, learn from Him, and eventually spread the gospel to the world.
 They were ordinary men—fishermen, tax collectors, and zealots—whom Jesus transformed into bold witnesses of His message.
 This Bible study will explore their lives, calling, and how their faith impacted the early church.